-During the beginning of the 18th century the fashion for large perures had somewhat waned in France, but the demand for high quality elaborate pieces was still very much alive throughout wider Europe.
-The rise of the Romantic movement coincided with the development of techniques and abilities which craftsmen were able to put to use in designing very naturalistic representations of floral sprigs or bouquets; owing to the continued fashion for botany this was a style which lasted well into the latter years of the century.
-Often, to give an even more convincing appearance, the flower heads would be set en tramblant, on a small spring, allowing them to tremble whenever the wearer moved.
-The Victorians were great lovers of hidden meaning in imagery, and often certain flowers were representations of popular ideals; the forget-me-not signified true love, and the lily-of-the-valley represented happiness, while ivy might represent friendship and fidelity.
-Prince Albert was said to often gift Queen Victorian jewellery with these hidden meanings.
+During the beginning of the 18th century the fashion for large parures had somewhat waned in France, but the demand for these high quality and elaborate pieces was still very much alive throughout wider Europe.
+The rise of the Romantic movement coincided with the development of techniques and abilities which craftsmen used in designing very naturalistic representations of floral sprigs or bouquets; owing to the continued fashion for botany, this was a style which lasted well into the latter years of the century.
+Often, to give an even more realistic appearance, flower heads would be set ‘en tremblant’, on a small spring, allowing them to tremble whenever the wearer moved, also to catch the candlelight and sparkle even more.
+The Victorians were great lovers of hidden meaning in imagery, and often certain flowers were representations of popular ideals; the forget-me-not signified true love, and the lily-of-the-valley represented happiness, while ivy might mean friendship and fidelity.
+Prince Albert was often said to gift Queen Victorian jewellery with these hidden meanings.

 A cased Victorian bracelet

 decorated with an exotic bird on a branch, the other graduated panels pierced and chased with various exotic plants